User Verification in Messaging for Web

-To learn about and set up User Verification, see User Verification in Salesforce Help (can be unavailable during release preview).
+To learn about and set up User Verification, see User Verification in Salesforce Help.

 This section describes the steps you must take from your web client to ensure a personalized and secure conversation between a verified user and an agent.
 See the associated documentation for each step of this sequence.

-- Before you initialize the API, add event listeners for two events.
+- Before you initialize the API from the code snippet that we provide, add event listeners for two events.

 onEmbeddedMessagingReadynotifies you when the API is ready for requests.